QasimK/qasimk.github.io/index.md

 <section>
     <h1>Hi.</h1>
     <p>
-        I have some [open-source projects][open-source] and some personal projects.
+        I have some <a href="https://github.com/QasimK">open-source
+        projects</a> and some personal projects.
 I may list them here one day.
     </p>
     <p>
         This is the complete collection of posts: